Infinite torsion in Griffiths groups: Further applications

-\begin{proof}[Proof of Corollary \ref{cor:CH-0=0-2}] By \cite{OS}, there is a smooth complex projective threefold $Y$, given as a pencil of Enriques surfaces, such that $\CH_0(Y)\cong \Z$, $H^\ast(Y,\Z)$ is torsion-free and $Y$ admits a non-algebraic Hodge class $\alpha\in H^{2,2}(Y,\Z)$ such that $2\alpha$ is algebraic.
-Then $Y$ has torsion--free cohomology, $\CH_0(Y)\cong \Z$ and $H^4(Y,\Z)$ contains a Hodge class $\alpha$ that is non-algebraic, but such that $2\alpha$ is algebraic.
+\end{corollary} \begin{proof} By \cite{OS}, there is a smooth complex projective threefold $Y$, given as a pencil of Enriques surfaces, such that $\CH_0(Y)\cong \Z$, $H^\ast(Y,\Z)$ is torsion-free and $Y$ admits a non-algebraic Hodge class $\alpha\in H^{2,2}(Y,\Z)$ such that $2\alpha$ is algebraic.
 It thus follows from Theorem \ref{thm:main} that for any very general Enriques surface $X$, the product

 contains a nonzero $2$-torsion class in $\mathcal T^3(Z)$.
 Moreover, $\CH_0(Z)\cong \Z$, because $X$ has trivial Chow group of zero-cycles.
-Since $Y$ has torsion-free cohomology, the K\"unneth formula applies and shows that
+Since $Y$ has torsion-free cohomology, the K\"unneth formula applies and shows that $H^5(Z,\Z)$ decomposes as